 Parents of elementary students are asked to arrange class cuts through their child's teacher.

-Junior high and senior high students must arrange class cuts through the school office by completing a Cuts Permission form.
-Download a copy of the Pre-Approved Absence (Cuts) Form.
+Middle School and senior high students must arrange class cuts through the school office by completing a Cuts Permission Form.

-When a student needs to leave school before the normal dismissal time, the school must have parental permission by written note or a phone call to the School Office.
-The parent/guardian must sign out his/her student at the School Office.
+When a student needs to leave school before the normal dismissal time, the school must have parental permission by written note or a phone call to the school office.
+The parent/guardian must sign out his/her student at the receptionist desk.
 If the student drives, early dismissal must be verified with the parent/guardian by phone.

 In order to be eligible for practices, contests/games or performances, a student must arrive at school by 11:00 a.m. and stay for the remainder of the school day.
 If a student is absent from school due to illness, he/she cannot participate in a practice, game, or performance that day.

 Any student absent for thirty or more days during the school year may be retained at the same grade level.
 In junior and senior high school, this would result in a loss of credit for any course in which the student has accumulated thirty absences.

 Students will be expected to be on time to school and all scheduled activities during the school day.
 Students who come to school late or who are delayed in going to first hour class, should go directly to the office for a pass.
 Please help your child learn responsibility by insisting that he arrive on time for school.
 Habitual tardiness may result in suspension from school.